Students TrafficIndia's Trusted

 2. 2

-Shortlist 3 countries by total budget, not only by tuition headline.
+We shortlist by total 6-year cost — not only by tuition headline.

 3. 3

-Check whether the 'free' or scholarship route is official, recurring, and documented for the current cycle.
+Every 'free' or scholarship route is verified to be official, recurring, and documented for the current cycle before it is presented to a family.

 4. 4